backend-developers-ltd/ComputeHorde/README.md

 - **Hardware Classes**
   ComputeHorde introduces hardware classes to create a free market for GPU resources, balancing cost-effectiveness with performance.
   Currently, **A6000** is the supported class, with **A100** coming next.
-  The end-goal is to support all GPU types / configurations required by validators across Bittensor subnets.
+  The end goal is to support all GPU types/configurations required by validators across Bittensor subnets.

 ## Components